The N Word We Rarely Discuss: NAPPY

 When I was finally old enough to care for my own hair, I decided against straightening it.
-This was not an easy decision.
+This wasn’t an easy decision.
 I was bucking against hundreds of years of conditioning – pun intended.
 But I wanted to rid myself of the burden that comes with straightening.
 Whether using a thermal method or a chemical one, the cost was more than I was willing to bear.
 I was just tired of the weekly ordeal and more specifically — tired of feeling like my head was on fire for two days out of every week.
 So I challenged the conventional wisdom and started wearing a “Fro”.

 Initially, my mother was unhappy with my decision.
 She tried to get me to change my mind but I wouldn’t.
-At one point, she had her mother — my Granny — fly coast to coast from Long Beach, California to our home in New York to discuss my hair and how wearing it nappy was a bad reflection on the family.
+At one point, she had her mother — my Granny — fly from Long Beach, California to our home in New York to discuss my hair and how wearing it nappy was a bad reflection on the family.
 But even Granny who I loved and respected couldn’t get me to straighten it.
 In time, my mom accepted my decision.
 Back then we rarely saw eye to eye on issues of racial and gender identity.
 Now its something we hardly discuss.